Alex-Pqn/mc-modpack-launcher/README.md

 ## Installation
 The installation uses npm Node.js.

-You can install the application locally with "npm install".
+You can install the application locally with `npm install`.

 - - -